Teaching Assistant: TBD

 Students should have taken at least CS 124 or its equivalent.
 Students should be able to program in a standard programming language, at the level to independently produce working simulations of various processes.
 Knowledge of probability will be extremely helpful; if your probability background is weak you should expect to refresh your probability skills on your own.
 Generally, mathematics will be fundamental to the course, so you should expect to spend time learning some additional mathematics on your own if necessary.
-Similarly, some knowledge of networks and network issues will be very helpful.
+Similarly, some prior knowledge of networks and network issues will be very helpful.
 For students wishing to review important aspects of probability, there are many books available.
 Sheldon Ross has written several excellent introductory books which should be available in the library.
 My personal favorite is "Introduction to Probability Models."
 A more advanced book for those with more background is "Elements of Information Theory" by Cover and Thomas.
 Another good book is "Information Theory, Inference, and Learning Algorithms" by David Mackay, which has the benefit of being online: This link should work.
 Of course, my completely biased opinion is that the best book for a computer scientist to buy is by Mitzenmacher and Upfal, "Randomized Algorithms and Probabilistic Analysis."
 I'd recommend students with less background in probability get one (or more) of these books as a reference.

 Your performance will be measured in four ways.
 (The percentage contributions to your grade given below are approximate and subject to change.)

 All assignments will be due at the beginning of class on the appropriate day.
 Late assignments are not acceptable without the prior consent of the instructor.
 Consent will generally only be given for significant events or emergencies.
-Being busy in other classes is not a significant event.
+Being busy in other classes is generally not a significant event.

 If you collaborate with other students in the course in the planning and design of solutions to homework problems, then you should give their names on your homework papers.